silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/04_Reports/index.md

 title: CMS Reports
-summary: Help on accessing and managing report data.
+summary: Guidance on accessing and managing report data.
-introduction: This section includes help on accessing report data in the CMS.
+introduction: This section includes guidance on accessing report data in the CMS.

 # Reports

-This section shows reports for your site.
+This section includes guidance on accessing and managing reports for your site.
 This will depend on which version of SilverStripe you are running and what modules you have installed.

 ## Default reports

-These are avaliable as part of the default installation of SilverStripe:
+The following reports are available as part of the default installation of SilverStripe:

-* *[VirtualPages](creating_pages_and_content/pages/#basic-pages) pointing to deleted pages*
+* Broken links report
-* *Pages with broken files*
+* Pages with broken files
-* *[RedirectorPages](creating_pages_and_content/pages/#basic-pages) pointing to deleted pages*
+* [RedirectorPages](creating_pages_and_content/pages/#basic-pages) pointing to deleted pages
-* *Broken links report*
+* [VirtualPages](creating_pages_and_content/pages/#basic-pages) pointing to deleted pages
-* *Pages with no content*
+* Pages with no content
-* *Pages edited in the last 2 weeks*
+* Pages edited in the last 2 weeks

-## Optional reports
+## Additional reports

-These could be installed as part of a module
+Additional reports are installed as part of optional module installations.

 [CHILDREN]